-Aortic valve stenosis is a thickening and narrowing of the valve between the heart's main pumping chamber and the body's main artery, called the aorta.
-The narrowing creates a smaller opening for blood to pass through.
+Aortic valve stenosis is a type of heart valve disease.
+The heart's main pumping chamber and the body's main artery, called the aorta, get thick and narrow.
+The narrowing creates a smaller opening for blood to go through.
 This reduces or blocks blood flow from the heart to the rest of the body.
 Typically the aortic valve has three cusps, called a tricuspid aortic valve.
 But some people are born with an aortic valve that has two cusps, a condition called bicuspid aortic valve.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.